5-Star Passive Fire Protection

 Fire Door Maintenance

-Regular maintenance is an important part of keeping fire doors in optimal working condition.
+Regular maintenance of fire doors is an important part of keeping them in optimal working condition.
 Maintenance tasks should be carried out in accordance with the manufacturer’s guidelines and the recommendations of a competent person.
 Some maintenance tips for fire doors include:

 • Cleaning: Keep fire doors and their components clean from dirt, dust, and debris that could affect their performance.